In Email Marketing You Don’t Have to Outrun the Bear

 Sweat the Small Stuff

 SEOmoz has been winning the inbox for best in class email marketing in the SEO industry this year.
-The company launched its Top Ten email series just last year, but they’ve already acquired quite a few subscribers and it appears the series is doing well.
+The company launched its Top Ten email series, but they’ve already acquired quite a few subscribers and it appears the series is doing well.
+There are a lot of SEO tools and SEO agencies get grilled for knowledge, so the market for quality SEO knowledge is quite competitive.

 What SEOmoz has done with the newsletter and with everything they put out is focused on design.
 The art of design has not always been a focus for those in the SEO industry.
 It’s more a technical class.
 SEO sees this as an opportunity to stand out and win.